pydata/pydata-sphinx-theme/docs/user_guide/styling.rst

    }

 Note that the PyData Sphinx theme uses the `accessible pygments styles <https://github.com/Quansight-Labs/accessible-pygments>`__ for its default syntax highlighting themes.
-The accessible pygments themes are designed to meet `WCAG <https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html>`__ AA or AAA standards for contrast and some themes are also suitable for colorblind users or low light conditions.
+The accessible pygments themes are designed to meet `WCAG AA or AAA standards for color contrast <https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html>`__ and some included themes are also suitable for colorblind users or low-light conditions.
 You can check all the available styles at the `accessible pygments demo page <https://quansight-labs.github.io/accessible-pygments/>`__.

 .. danger::